phiryll/phiryll.github.io/docs/rules-of-thumb.md

 # Jennifer’s Rules of Thumb
 _These are **NOT** requirements!
 These are rules of thumb!_

+Every rule here has caused a major project failure in my past when broken.
+That's why they're here.
+However, some rules aren't appropriate for some kinds of programming, like embedded systems, games, or flight control software.
+You know your system better than I do.

 ## Aphorisms

 * There are only three numbers in computer science: 0, 1, and Many.